Dangerousfish/K1100-DevKit-FishRemix/xiao-e5.md

 THIS WILL TAKE SOME TIME - GO AND MAKE A COFFEE

-12. Once the build has completed, you can now upload your project by placing your rp2040 in boot mode and pressing the upload button in PlatformIO.
+12. Once the build has completed, you can now start to easily work on the files needed to write to your RP2040 along with the E5 Libraries necessary.

+13. Head on over to the issues page on this git, or submit edits to this documentation to help the cause.